tommyettinger/anim8-gdx/README.md

 slower than `analyze()`.
 Thanks to [caramel](https://caramellow.dev/) for (very quickly) devising this algorithm for palette construction. `analyzeHueWise()` is available in `FastPalette`, but not optimized any differently from in `PaletteReducer`.

+Starting in version 0.4.3, you can use `PaletteReducer.analyzeReductive()` as an alternative to `PaletteReducer.analyze()` or other ways.
+It's not generally recommended, but it may have better quality in some situations.
+This analysis involves trimming down a huge 1024-color palette until it (in theory) contains only colors that match the current image well.
+In practice, it isn't usually as good as just using `QualityPalette.analyze()`, or even `PaletteReducer.analyze()`.

 # Samples